2009/06/28-29: Khorog to Dushanbe by Jeep 580 km

 When not in bed at the Pamir Lodge, Chris had spent some time getting a dysfunctional bicycle to to work again.
-It was a Chinese mountain bike that a passing traveller had left for Said, who had a role in running the place … but we weren’t quite sure of all the relationships.
+It was a Chinese mountain bike that a passing traveller had left for Said, who had a role in running the place ….although we weren’t quite sure of all the relationships.
 When we decided we were ready to move to Dushanbe by motorized transport, we spoke to the woman we had been dealing with over meals and accommodation, and she referred us to Said to make arrangements.
-We hadn’t realized that Said was her husband; the bicycle project hadn’t been undertaken with an ulterior motive, but we feel Said did well by us and arranged a ride with a friend of his who had brought passengers from Dushanbe to Khorog, but was empty for the return.
+We hadn’t realized he was her husband.
+The bicycle project hadn’t been undertaken with an ulterior motive, but we feel Said did well by us, and arranged a ride with a friend of his who had brought passengers from Dushanbe to Khorog, but was empty for the return.

 Our driver for the 24 hour trek was Mukim.
 Since his vehicle had jumpseats in the back, we had to load our bikes onto the roof rack.
 We agreed upon a price for transport via the north road (M41, Pamir Highway) which he seemed to think was now open, and left in mid-afternoon.